 A very important section of the Marketplace to feature in constantly, and also the easiest to appear in is the ‘Free’ section.
 Everyone loves a freebie, and the ‘Free’ section of the 2D Marketplace is one of your best assets.
-By giving away free samples of your work, potential new customers get to test out your content quality risk free, and if they like it then they know where to find you for more.
+By giving away free samples of your work, potential new customers get to test out your content quality risk-free, and if they like it then they know where to find you for more.
 I always make sure I am listed in the free section because it is the first place most customers look.

 Staying current means reinventing yourself and your art so that your customer base sees fresh material all the time.
 Don’t get stuck in the rut of doing the same thing over and over.
 It’s great to create a series that has a large volume of material with a consistent look and feel, but you will attract a wider audience if you offer variety.
-When I started contributing to the Marketplace, my focus was on creating only props and backgrounds for 2D animation, however as time progressed, my greatest success came from character creation.
+When I started contributing to the Marketplace, my focus was on creating only props and backgrounds for 2D animation, however as time progressed, my greatest success came from cartoon character creation.
 So be open to the possibility of a variety of content.

 For instance, in the real world if you make a pizza and sell it for ten dollars, then you have to make another pizza before you can make more money.
 This takes time and resources.
-But in the Reallusion Marketplace, one you make a content pack, you can sell that same item indefinitely.
+But in the Reallusion Marketplace, once you make a content pack, you can sell that same item indefinitely.
 The same item sells over and over and over again.
-That’s why price point is so important.
+That’s why the price point is so important.
 You need to set your price in a way that is competitive in the Marketplace and sales are constant.

-If you put in a weeks worth of work on a content pack, and you ask for a weeks pay for that one pack, it’s unlikely it will sell.
+If you put in a week’s worth of work on a content pack, and you ask for a weeks pay for that one pack, it’s unlikely it will sell.
 You need to think of it in terms of passive income.
 Once you create that pack, regardless of how long you spent making it, it will forever sit quietly in the Marketplace selling, and you never have to do another thing to update it.
 So it is better to have a low price and sell high volume, as opposed to a high price that sells low volume.

 I can spend a week on a pack and sell it for $12 USD.
 But remember, if a hundred people buy that pack at twelve dollars each, then that time and effort is now worth twelve hundred dollars.
-And that’s a good pay day!
+And that’s a good payday!
 So my advice is to be careful that you do not outprice yourself.

-Potential customers have an abundance of great content to choose from in the 2D Marketplace and only a limited amount of cash to spend, so they need to be selective about the artists they spend their hard earned money with.
-They might see your content and like it, but have to choose between your content and another developers work.
+Potential customers have an abundance of great content to choose from in the 2D Marketplace and only a limited amount of cash to spend, so they need to be selective about the animation artists they spend their hard-earned money with.
+They might see your content and like it, but have to choose between your content and another developer work.
 So how do you make them choose your content?
-I treat my Marketplace store as if it is a chocolate shop, with me standing out the front handing out free samples of chocolate to entice people to enter my store, because when you give someone a sample of your content for free, they now have your content in their toolkit, can test it out and if they like it and use it, then chances are they will want to expand on their collection of your work for future projects.
+I treat my Marketplace store as if it is a chocolate shop, with me standing out the front handing out free samples of chocolate to entice people to enter my store because when you give someone a sample of your content for free, they now have your content in their toolkit, can test it out and if they like it and use it, then chances are they will want to expand on their collection of your work for future projects.
 Not only that, but they now see you as a generous developer and are more likely to support your work.

 Free content is eye-catching and can keep you current on the marketplace page in the ‘Free’ section where even more people will see your work.

 It is not just potential new customers you should focus on when handing out free content.
 Reward your most loyal customers and followers with free content as a way of thanking them for their support.
-I have given away thousands of dollars worth of content, and the more I give away the more money I make, because it attracts people to my content.
+I have given away thousands of dollars worth of content, and the more I give away the more money I make because it attracts people to my content.
 I want to make sure that every visitor to the Marketplace leaves with some of my content, so they can work with it and come back for more.